Experiencing TRON Lightcycle / Run at Magic Kingdom

 We were assigned position two.

 Each position has an A or a B option.
-These indicate which side of the bike you’ll board.
+The letters indicate which side of the bike you’ll board.

-There is a sign that shows the loading procedure.
+A sign shows the loading procedure.
 Guests in row B will walk behind the cycles and board on the opposite side.

-Here is a photo of the walkway across for guests in row B. It’s pretty self-explanatory once you’re there.
-But you don’t know what you don’t know beforehand.
+Here is a photo of the walkway across for guests in row B. Once you’re there, it’s pretty self-explanatory.

 TRON Lightcycle / Run Video

 Here are a few clips of the queue, lockers, and canopy.
-Unfortunately, to film on TRON, you must wear some sort of harness since no loose items are allowed.
+Unfortunately, you must wear a harness to film on TRON since no loose items are allowed.
+So, we don’t have any on-ride photos.

 After exiting the queue, you’ll walk through the Enterprise Team Green post-show area.

-There’s a display featuring what Disney calls a “one-of-a-kind, powerful, and state-of-the-art Lightcycle.”
+A display features what Disney calls a “one-of-a-kind, powerful, and state-of-the-art Lightcycle.”

 Here are a few more photos.

-A set of restrooms are available down on the right.
+A set of restrooms are available down on the right past the exit.

-We walked around the canopy for some time, watching the different displays and enjoying the weather.
+We walked around the canopy for some time, watching others complete their rides.

 It’s a beautiful area.

-Once you walk back down the walkway, it’s easier to see the elevation.
+Once you walk toward the exit, it’s easier to see the elevation.
 This path below is the walkway that connects Tomorrowland and Storybook Circus.

-So as you exit, you’ll walk back under the canopy again.
-This time you’ll notice a few trees above you.
+Exiting, you’ll walk under the canopy again if you head toward Storybook Circus.
+This time, you’ll notice a few trees above you.

-A new Tomorrowland sign sits outside the entrance.
+A new Tomorrowland sign sits near the entrance.

-So if you are uncomfortable with the cycle style, you might prefer to wait in the accessibility line.
-However, every load does not have an accessible vehicle attached.
-Below is a photo of a load passing with regular seats at the back.
+So, if you are uncomfortable with the cycle style, you might prefer to wait in the accessibility line.
+However, every load does not have an accessible vehicle attached, so it might be a longer wait.
+Below is a photo of a load passing with accessible seats at the back.

 Final Thoughts